 Georgia Northwestern Technical College, or GTNC, is the largest college in the northwestern part of the state.
 It’s headquartered in Rome, off of Highway 27.
 This college offers both technical and academic instruction for students.
 It also provides the community with continuing education services.

-South Georgia Technical College has two campuses, with a main branch in Americas and a satellite campus in Cordele.
+South Georgia Technical College has two campuses, with the main branch in the Americas and a satellite campus in Cordele.
 SGTC used to be an air force training facility for WWI and WWII.
-It was re-imagined as a trade and vocational school in 1948.
+It was reimagined as a trade and vocational school in 1948.
 The town itself reflects a similarly long history with a number of attractive antebellum and Victorian buildings.

 SGTC’s Practical Nursing diploma requires 57 credit hours of study.
 It is typically completed within a year.
 In addition to tuition and fees, students in this program need to pay an annual fee for liability insurance.
 Your adviser can tell you what that will cost for the year you attend.

 A 2010 merger of two other colleges created Valdosta’s Wiregrass Georgia Technical College.
 That very year, WGTC won the Perdue Award for Technical College of the Year.
 This technical college is committed to providing a hands-on education.
 It awards certificates, diplomas, and associate degrees in over 175 specializations.

 You can earn a Practical Nursing diploma here, preparing you for the NCLEX-PN exam.
 To apply, you must have completed the HESI A2 exam.
 This Practical Nursing program qualifies for the HOPE Career Grant.

 Senator Joe Kennedy championed the creation of Ogeechee Technical College in 1987.
 He wanted to provide adult education and raise literacy in Statesboro and other towns in eastern Georgia.
 OTC’s first student body was in the Practical Nursing cohort.
 The school has since expanded to other Health Sciences, Childcare, and Horticulture programs.